sk1t0n/lazyvim-config/README.md

 }
 ```

 Instead of pint, you can configure php-cs-fixer.
-To do this, you need to create a [configuration file](https://cs.symfony.com/doc/config.html) in the root folder of your project.
+It must be installed as a dev dependency: `composer require --dev friendsofphp/php-cs-fixer`.
+To configure php-cs-fixer, you need to create a [configuration file](https://cs.symfony.com/doc/config.html) in the root folder of your project.

 Example `.php-cs-fixer.dist.php`: